Electric-Coin-Company/zashi-ios/README.md

 Contributions are very much welcomed!
 Please read our [Contributing Guidelines](/CONTRIBUTING.md) and [Code of Conduct](/CONDUCT.md).
 Our backlog has many Issues tagged with the `good first issue` label.
 Please fork the repo and make a pull request for us to review.

+Secant Wallet uses [SwiftLint](https://github.com/realm/SwiftLint) and [SwiftGen](https://github.com/SwiftGen/SwiftGen) to conform to our coding guidelines for source code and generate accessors for assets.
+Please install these locally when contributing to the project, they are run automatically when you build.

 # Reporting an issue

 If you wish to report a security issue, please follow our [Responsible Disclosure guidelines](https://github.com/zcash/ZcashLightClientKit/blob/master/responsible_disclosure.md).